OPERATION

 Mid Layers

-These hiking pants are a staple.
-I like a straight cut leg and a mid rise waist and these provide just that. ++ they’re stretchy in all the right places.
+These REI Activator hiking pants are the comfiest hiking pants I’ve ever owned!!
+I prefer a straight cut leg and a mid rise waist and these provide just that. ++ they’re stretchy in all the right places.
 10/10!

 REI women's hyperaxis fleece